 Each TMO has its own legal contract with the Council, known as the Management Agreement.
 This agreement outlines what services the TMO is responsible for and what services the council is responsible for on a particular estate.
 The Management Agreement also gives the Council powers to monitor TMOs and to take action when a TMO is not performing.
 TMOs usually operate as a co-operative or non-profit making community company.
 The Council provides TMOs with their own local offices and office equipment including IT.
 TMOs employ their own staff to provide housing management services to their residents.

+How many TMOs are in Hackney?
 There are ten TMO estates in Hackney:

 These TMOs range in size from 114 to over 1,477 homes.
 TMOs in Hackney have a role in managing services for 5,498 homes.

+What services are TMOs responsible for in Hackney?
+TMOs can choose how much or how little responsibility they want to take over from the Council.
+The services managed by TMOs vary but in Hackney, TMO managed services include: · Day-to-day repairs and maintenance · Tenancy management · Cleaning · Grounds maintenance · Rent collection and rent recovery.
 In Hackney, the council and not the TMO are responsible for major works such as repairing the structure of buildings or installing fire safety equipment.
 Programs to replace kitchens, bathrooms, doors and windows also remain the responsibility of the council.

+How are TMOs financed?
 TMOs are paid an allowance by the Council which is dependent on the size of the TMO and the services it provides.
 How much allowance each TMO receives is determined Government guidance.

+Are TMOs in Hackney responsible for fire safety?
 As with all Hackney estates, most aspects of fire safety remain the responsibility of the Council as the landlord.

 Hackney Council is responsible for: